CQuinn8/R-batchtools-ML-demo/SDM_tutorial.md

 ### Goals for this seminar:
 1. Introduction to xserver access to interactive Rstudio sessions on Monsoon HPC.
 2. Using Rstudio on Monsoon.
-3. Using R batchtools for machine learning
+3. Using R batchtools for machine learning.

 ## Access Monsoon and Rstudio
 Log on to monsoon using an xserver.
 I use ([MobaXterm](https://mobaxterm.mobatek.net/)) on my Windows machine to access Monsoon and then interact with rstudio.